nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread.md

 };
 ```

-Directly setting the array value at index works, but this is a **mutation**.
+Directly setting the array value at index works, but this is a mutation.
 If we add a `deepFreeze` call, it's not going to work anymore, so how do we replace a single value in the array without mutating it?

 ``` javascript
 const incrementCounter = (list, index) => {